K-6 (missile)

-K-6 is an intercontinental submarine-launched ballistic missile under development by Defence Research and Development Organisation of India.
-The missile has a planned range of around 10,000 to 13,000 kilometres.
+K-6 is an intercontinental submarine-launched ballistic missile under development by the Defence Research and Development Organisation of India.
+The missile has a planned range of more than 8000 Kilometres.

 Requirement

 Admiral Arun Prakash wrote in 2018 that the missile range of the Arihant-class submarines is not sufficient to target potential adversaries of India; a missile with a range of around 6,000-8,000 kilometres would be required for this task to be performed by a submarine patrolling in a "safe haven".